thetuantrinh/UWB-Radar-Hand-Pose-Estimation/README.md

 cd UWB-Radar-Hand-Pose-Estimation
 ```

-#### 🛠 Environment
+#### 🛠 Environment Setup
 The original project was developed on python 3.9.0.
-We encourage you to create the same python version for reproduce purposes by creating python3.9 with conda by the following script:
+We encourage you to create the same python version for reproduce purposes by creating *python3.9* with conda by the following script:
 ```bash
 conda create --name HPE python==3.9 conda activate HPE